aspose-pdf/Aspose.PDF-Documentation/nodejs-cpp/get-started/_index.md

 Using Aspose.PDF for Node.js in your project gives you the following profits:

 - wide variety of functions
-- toolkit used to work with PDF directly in the web browser
+- toolkit used to work with PDF in the Node.js environment
 - based on Aspose.PDF for .NET

 ## Wide variety of functions